 Some fax services have further integration with other Google Docs & Drive programs – with this integration, a file can be faxed directly from Google Drive.

 Some models of fax machines (or multifunction printers with a fax option) can send faxes.

-The fax machine will need to be connected to a land-line phone line.
-From there, you can fax from the computer (connected through a cable or with some models over WiFi or bluetooth) through the fax machine.
+The fax machine and land-line phone line will need to be connected.
+From there, you can fax from the computer (connected through a cable or with some models over WiFi or Bluetooth) through the fax machine.

 In most cases, faxing can be done through the print driver.